Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 On Day 1, when it is still in the early stage of active region emergence, the sunspots are closer to each other, and the coronal EUV features are mostly short closed loops in the active region core.
 The simulated active region also shows short loops connecting the two sunspots, although the detailed structures do not seem to match the observed loops in a one-to-one fashion.
-The observation indicates that several distinguishable loops connect from the trailing sunspot to the quiet Sun.
+The observation indicates that several distinguishable outbound loops connect from the trailing sunspot to the quiet Sun.
 A similar trend is also found in the model; however, the contrast of these loops to the background and the separation between individual loops are not as clear as those in the observation.
 The model uses a periodic horizontal boundary and imposes an extra small-scale magnetic field from the quiet Sun simulation that is theoretically generated and hence independent of this particular active region.
-These treatments may very likely change the connection of the fieldlines from the sunspot to areas outside the active region or computational domain.
+These treatments may very likely change the connection of the field lines from the sunspot to areas outside the active region or computational domain.

-On Day 2, in addition to the existing short loops between the sunspots, higher coronal loops are formed.
-A prominent open funnel, which may also be the leg part of large-scale closed coronal magnetic fieldlines, can also be seen above the leading sunspot.
-A group of short and low-lying loops connect from the leading sunspot to the center of the active region.
+On Day 2, in addition to the existing short loops between the sunspots, higher coronal loops are formed, as marked in \figref{fig:aia} as "High/Northern Loops".
+A prominent open funnel, which may also be the leg part of large-scale closed coronal magnetic field lines, can also be seen above the leading sunspot.
+This feature is indicated by the arrow in \figref{fig:aia} with the annotation "Open Funnel".
+A group of short and low-lying loops connect from the leading sunspot to the center of the active region, which is also marked as "Short/Southern Loops" in \figref{fig:aia}.
 In the simulated active region, bright short loops remain clearly visible.
 Moreover, longer and higher closed loops are discernible but not as bright as those in the real active region.
 The model corona does not show a spread open funnel, although some thinner bright features can be seen above the leading sunspot.
 A group of low-lying short loops are also found in the model at the correct location (connecting the leading spot and active region center through the south) and in a similar shape (a few thin curved threads fan out from the sunspot) as in the observation.
-The outreaching loops from the trailing sunspot become clearer in the model on Day 2.
+The outreaching loops from the trailing sunspot, as marked by the arrows in \figref{fig:aia} with the annotation "Outbound Loops", become clearer in the model on Day 2.